fer1592/ansible-roles-debian/README.md

 ### docker-host

+This role **must be the second**, since all the rest of the modules use docker to deploy the applications, except for the `openmediavault`.
 This role handles the idempotent installation of the Docker Community Edition (CE) stack.
 It automatically configures the necessary official repositories for your Debian release and architecture (`amd64`/`arm64`).
 It also adds the current user to the `docker` group, enabling the use of the Docker CLI without `sudo` after a session restart.
 It also ensures the core services are running and performs essential cleanup of unused resources.

 ### Input Variables